wakasstech/suboxone/README.md

 # Key Technologies Used

-#React:
-Frontend library for building user interfaces

-# Tailwind CSS:
-Utility-first CSS framework for styling

-# react-simple-maps:
-React component library for creating interactive maps
+⚡React: Frontend library for building user interfaces ⚡ Tailwind CSS: Utility-first CSS framework for styling 🗺️ react-simple-maps: React component library for creating interactive maps ⚡ frammermotion for animation

-# Vite:
-Next-generation frontend tooling for faster development and optimized builds
+⚡ Vite: Next-generation frontend tooling for faster development and optimized builds

-⚡ # Component Structure
+ # Component Structure
   The application uses a modular component structure:
- Layout Components:
+ ⚡Layout Components:
 Provide the overall structure of the application
- Page Components:
+ ⚡Page Components:
-Represent different pages or views of the application Reusable Components:
+Represent different pages or views of the application ⚡Reusable Components:
 Smaller, reusable parts like buttons, forms, and cards

-# Contact
+# 📞Contact
 +923120518439 (drop a message on whatsapp or call)